 We have established Digital Leaders at Comberton Primary School, consisting of pupils and staff, along with a local PCSO representative.
 We have representatives from each Key Stage 2 class, whose job it is to keep the rest of the school informed and up to date when it comes to E-Safety.
 Digital Leaders can also offer technical support and help in computing lessons.

 Safer Internet Day

 Each year, we celebrate Safer Internet Day as part of our E-Safety curriculum.
-This year, the theme is 'Create, Connect and Share Respect: A better internet starts with you'.
+This year, the theme is: Together for a better internet.
 In our lessons we will be focusing on how to be careful with our personal information online, as well as teaching children how to use images and social media responsibly.
 All children, from Reception to Year 6 have thought about how they can play their part in building a better internet.